 - Use the passcode lock on your smartphone and other devices.
 This will make it more difficult for thieves to access your information if your device is lost or stolen.

-- Log out completely from apps.
+- Log out completely from mobile banking.

 - Tell us if you change your phone number or lose your mobile device.
+Call us at (800) 277-2175 or visit a local branch to update your information.

 - Protect your phone from viruses and malicious software, or malware, by installing mobile security software.